jeantroiani/CV/README.md

 Jean Troiani
 ------------

 Currently available junior full stack developer.
-Looking to participate in any project where I can keep cultivating my skills and collaborate to achive goals with the best practices.
+Looking to participate in any project where I can keep cultivating my skills and collaborate to achieve goals with the best practices.
 Fast leaner, problem solving and keen to learn new technology.

 Code examples